BSc(Hons) Public Health (Specialist Community Public Health Nursing)

 The practice element of the course is divided into two parts, taught and consolidated.

-A period of consolidation provides an opportunity for you to focus on your specific profession, building on the previous experiences developed through the course and in practice.
-This period allows time for prioritisation of workload, development of proficiency, and fitness for practice as a safe, accountable and effective practitioner.
+A period of consolidation provides an opportunity for you to focus on your specific profession, building on the previous experiences you've developed through the course and in practice.
+This period allows time to prioritise your workload, develop your proficiency and fitness to practise as a safe, accountable, and effective practitioner.

-The course is 50% theory to practice with designated time in the university as well as in practice with a coordinating Practice Teacher.
+The course is 50% theory and 50% practice with designated time at University, directed study as well as time in practice with an allocated practice assessor who will co-ordinate and support your learning.

 Level 3 Modules